-She has a video series on YouTube where she uses the 500 Drawing Prompts Book by Piccadilly to create super fun illustrations and characters using single prompts and several prompts together depending on how many prompts are written down on each page of the book.
-She starts by sketching out several ideas in that sketchbook and finishes the prompt(s) with a polished illustration on separate paper.
-In her videos she always mentions that this method pulled her out of her art block.
-Also it helps to come up with ideas and pushes you to draw things you wouldn’t draw by yourself.
-It’s a good way to practice different stuff and to build up a portfolio.
+She has a video series on YouTube where she uses the 500 Drawing Prompts Book by Piccadilly to create very funny illustrations and characters using single prompts or several prompts combined—depending on how many prompts are written down on each page of the book.
+She starts by sketching out several ideas and finishes the prompt(s) with a polished illustration on a separate piece of paper.
+In her videos, she always mentions that this method pulled her out of her art block.
+Also it helps to generate ideas and motivates you to draw things you wouldn’t think of by yourself.
+It’s a good way to practice different things and to build a portfolio.
 No skipping of prompts allowed!

-I decided that I wanted to give it a shot, too, but I didn’t want to use the very same book, because I don’t want to be biased by the illustrations Kasey created for those prompts.
+I also wanted to give it a shot, but I didn’t want to use the very same book because I didn’t want to be biased by the illustrations Kasey created for those prompts.

 I used this website to generate random English words: https://www.randomlists.com/random-words

 I thought it would be a good idea to have more nouns than verbs and adjectives in it, so I decided to generate 300 nouns, 100 adjectives and 100 verbs.
-Of course, especially in English, without a context the cateogory of a word is not always clear (e.g. hunt can be a verb or a noun), but I don’t mind the ambiguity, because there is more potential for fun and freedom.
+Especially in English, the category of a word is not always clear without context (e.g. hunt can be a verb or a noun).
+I don’t mind the ambiguity, because it gives you more freedom.

-At first I selected the category nouns and set the quantity on 300.
-I pasted them into an Excel sheet and turned all plurals into singulars, because I wanted to delete duplicates later.
-I don’t want to have hand and hands in my list.
-Then I deleted the duplicates (Data -> Remove Duplicates) and also some additional words that were too similar to each other (e.g. simple and simplistic for the adjectives).
-I also deleted prompts that don’t have much content in themselves or that are too abstract for my sense (e.g. thing, stuff, statement).
-You can call that cheating, but I still wanted to have fun with those prompts later and don’t give up after the third one.
-I generated the missing number of nouns (about 20) so that I got 300 nouns in total in the end.
+First, I selected the category nouns and set the quantity to 300.
+I pasted them into an Excel sheet and changed all plural forms into singular because I wanted to delete duplicates later.
+I didn’t want to have hand and hands in my list.
+Then, I deleted the duplicates (Data -> Remove Duplicates) and some additional words that were too similar (e.g. simple and simplistic for the adjectives).
+I also deleted prompts without much content or that are too abstract (e.g. thing, stuff, statement).
+You might call that cheating, but I still wanted to have fun with those prompts later and not give up after the third one.
+I generated the missing number of nouns (about 20) and ended up with 300 in the end.

-I did the same steps for adjectives and verbs, except I set the quantity on 100 each.
-In the end I checked duplicates for the whole list and then I added more random nouns to achieve a total number of 500 prompt words.
+I repeated the steps for adjectives and verbs, except that I set the quantity to100 each.
+In the end, I checked duplicates for the whole list and added more random nouns to reach500 prompt words.